khanovico/energy-data-analysis/README.md

 ------------------

 The NYC Benchmarking Law requires owners of large buildings to annually measure their energy and water consumption in a process called benchmarking.
 The law standardizes this process by requiring building owners to enter their annual energy and water use in the U.S. Environmental Protection Agency's (EPA) online tool, ENERGY STAR Portfolio Manager® and use the tool to submit data to the City.
 This data gives building owners about a building's energy and water consumption compared to similar buildings, and tracks progress year over year to help in energy efficiency planning.

-I used the 2016 Benchmarking data which is disclosed publicly and can be found <a href="http://www.nyc.gov/html/gbee/html/plan/ll84_scores.shtml">here</a>.